UsernameIsJoe/Semantics/README.md

 ## Setup

-The script was previously developed insdie Google Colab, please follow the instructions within the file step by step and all the neccesary libraries and datasets will be installed along the way.
-It is also suggsted to runthe script on your Colab sinc the ML models might take som time to set up for the first time.
+The script was previously developed inside Google Colab.
+Please follow the instructions within the file step by step, and all the necessary libraries and datasets will be installed along the way.
+It is also suggested to run the script on your Colab since the ML models might take some time to set up for the first time.

 ## What's Next

-Based on the protorype, I am currently improving the data collection mechanism from Google Maps API, aiming to better fine-tune the NLTK for
-Better segmentation results.
-Also, I am seeking new models to cross the language barrier and operate the pipeline in cities that do not use Eng as their primary language.
+Based on the prototype, I am currently improving the data collection mechanism from the Google Maps API, aiming to better fine-tune the NLTK for improved segmentation results.
+Additionally, I am seeking new models to cross the language barrier and operate the pipeline in cities that do not use English as their primary language.